Drivers Interface

 Parameters:

-params: TransferParams- Required parameters objectsources: string[]- Array of full paths to items to move (including storage prefix)destination: string- Full destination path where items should be moved to
+params: TransferParams- Required parameters objectsources: string[]- Array of full paths to items to move (including storage prefix)destination: string- Full destination path where items should be moved topath?: string- Optional current directory path (used to refresh the listing after the operation)

 Returns: Promise<FileOperationResult> - Promise resolving to operation result:

-files: DirEntry[]- Updated file list after move operationstorages: Storage[]- Available storagesread_only: boolean- Whether the destination path is read-onlydirname: string- Destination directory name
+files: DirEntry[]- Updated file list after move operationstorages: string[]- Available storagesread_only: boolean- Whether the destination path is read-onlydirname: string- Destination directory name

 Usage Example: